U.S. Route 360: Danville to Keysville

-US 360 begins at a four-way intersection on the north side of the Dan River opposite downtown Danville.
-Main Street heads south across the river into downtown Danville as SR 293 and north as SR 293 and SR 360, the latter highway being the old alignment of US 360 from Danville to east of South Boston.
+US 360 begins at a four-way intersection on the north side of the Dan River, across from downtown Danville.
+Main Street heads south across the river into downtown Danville as SR 293, and north as SR 293 and SR 360 (SR 360 is a two-lane highway, the old alignment of US 360 from Danville to northeast of South Boston).
 The west leg of the intersection is Riverside Drive, which is followed by US 58 Business.
-US 360 heads east along four-lane divided River Street with US 58 Business and passes under Norfolk Southern Railway's Danville District rail line.
+US 360 heads east along four-lane divided River Street with US 58 Business, and passes under Norfolk Southern Railway's Danville District rail line.
 The highway's name changes to South Boston Highway on crossing Fall Creek and veering away from the Dan River.
 US 360 reaches the eastern end of its concurrency with US 58 Business and joins with US 58 at the highway's cloverleaf interchange with US 29 (Danville Expressway).
 US 360 and US 58 leave the city of Danville after passing along the north side of Danville Regional Airport.

-US 360 and US 58 meet the northern end of SR 62 (Milton Highway) in eastern Pittsylvania County before entering Halifax County.
+US 360 and US 58 meet at the northern end of SR 62 (Milton Highway) in eastern Pittsylvania County before entering Halifax County.
 The highway's name changes to Philpott Road and it crosses the Dan River.
-US 360 and US 58 pass through the hamlets of Delila, where the U.S. Highways meet the northern end of SR 119 (Calvary Road) and Turbeville before reaching the community of Riverdale on the south side of the Dan River opposite South Boston.
-The U.S. Highways have a grade crossing of Norfolk Southern's Durham District rail line and intersect US 501 (Huell Matthews Highway), where the highways begin to follow Bill Tuck Highway.
-A short distance east of US 501, US 360 and US 58 diverge, with the former highway turning north onto James D. Hagood Highway to cross the Dan River and Norfolk Southern's Danville–Richmond rail line.
-On entering the town of South Boston, US 360 follows John Randolph Boulevard and has intersections with the eastern ends of SR 304 (Seymour Drive) and SR 34 (Hodges Street).
+US 360 and US 58 pass through the hamlets of Delila (where the U.S. highways meet the northern end of SR 119 (Calvary Road)) and Turbeville before reaching the crossroads community of Riverdale on the south side of the Dan River opposite downtown South Boston.
+The U.S. Highways have a grade crossing at Norfolk Southern's Durham District rail line and then intersect US 501 (Huell Matthews Highway), where the highways begin to follow Bill Tuck Highway.
+A short distance east of US 501, US 360 and US 58 diverge, with US 360 turning north onto the James D. Hagood Highway.
+The highway crosses the Dan River, its floodplain, and Norfolk Southern's Danville–Richmond rail line via a 2,000-foot-long bridge.
+On entering the town limits of South Boston, the highway follows John Randolph Boulevard and has intersections with the eastern ends of SR 304 (Seymour Drive) and SR 34 (Hodges Street).